‘Deadpool 2’: Everything We Know So Far

-Deadpool 2 is still a ways away from hitting theaters, but fans don’t have to wait to find out more about the highly anticipated film.
+Deadpool 2 is almost in theaters, but fans don’t have to wait to find out more about the highly anticipated film.
 With casting in full swing, details about the movie are gradually starting to surface.
 Here’s everything we know so far about the upcoming Deadpool sequel (including the final trailer on page 12).

 1. The returning cast